 Every state has different laws in terms of who has the legal right to bring a wrongful death cause of action.
 In general, the law reserves this right to the people who were closest to the deceased person, as well as those who were financially dependent upon him or her.
 Under Arizona law, a wrongful death action can be brought forward by a surviving spouse, child, parent or personal representative of the estate of the deceased.
 Siblings and live-in girlfriends or boyfriends, no matter how close, are not able to bring a claim.
 A personal representative may be someone the decedent named in a will or someone the court appoints.
 If you are acting as the plaintiff during your loved one’s wrongful death claim, you have the right to hire an attorney to help you through the claims process.

 Many wrongful death claims reach successful settlements at the insurance stage rather than having to go to trial in Arizona.
 An insurance settlement could save your family time, money and stress.
-A Phoenix wrongful death lawyer from Gerber Injury Law can take over communications and negotiations with an insurance company on your family’s behalf.
+An experienced Phoenix wrongful death lawyer from Gerber Injury Law can take over communications and negotiations with an insurance company on your family’s behalf.
 We can help you file the initial insurance claim against the at-fault party, list the damages you are seeking and accurately evaluate their worth.
 Then, we can negotiate back and forth with an insurance claims adjuster for a fair and full settlement award.

-Some wrongful death claims, however, have to go to trial for reasonable results.
+Some wrongful death actions, however, have to go to trial for reasonable results.
 If an insurance company is refusing to offer the amount we believe your damages are worth, we can take the defendant to trial instead.
 A wrongful death trial involves steps such as the discovery phase, evidence gathering, the subpoenaing of witnesses, jury selection, and a hearing before a judge and jury.
 A case that goes to trial could take 12 months or longer to complete.
 The final judgment award, however, could pay your family more than the insurance company’s highest offer.
 Ken Gerber and his team can guide your loved ones through the best option for your situation.

 You need to keep certain matters such as the statute of limitations in mind if you choose to pursue a wrongful death claim.
 If your claim has not been resolved by the time the statute expires, you will be unable to collect damages for financial losses.
 Contact us online for a free consultation to discuss your case.